Jmorse725/tap-ts-ini/README.md

-# tap-ts-starter #
+# tap-ts-ini #

+Modification of tap-ts-starter customized to translate ini files into json.

 This is a [Singer](https://singer.io) tap built with TypeScript/javascript that runs in Node and produces JSON-formatted data following the [Singer spec](https://github.com/singer-io/getting-started/blob/master/SPEC.md), and most of the spec is reflected in [tap-types.ts](./src/tap-types.ts).

 This tap:
-- Scans a local folder, treating the files it finds there as emails (MIME), parsing them into JSON with [Nodemailer.Mailparser](https://nodemailer.com/extras/mailparser/)
+- Scans a local folder and parses them into JSON with [anyJson.decode](https://www.npmjs.com/package/any-json)
 - Outputs a schema along with the resulting json for each file

 This tap is also meant as a template to be forked for other uses.
-It separates the scanning of a resource collection (e.g. a folder) and the parsing of the individual resources (e.g. MIME files) into separate modules for easy drop-in replacement.
-A scanner module is included ([scan-dir.ts](./src/scan-dir.ts) for scanning local folders) and a parser module ([parse-mime.ts](./src/parse-mime.ts) for parsing emails) is included as well.
+It separates the scanning of a resource collection (e.g. a folder) and the parsing of the individual resources (e.g. ini files) into separate modules for easy drop-in replacement.
+A scanner module is included ([scan-dir.ts](./src/scan-dir.ts) for scanning local folders) and a parser module ([parse-ini.ts](./src/parse-ini.ts) for parsing ini files) is included as well.

 This code path is documented [here](dist/docs-tap/index.html) (or [here](../docs-tap/index.html)).